andrefrua/FullYearCalendar_v2/HOMEWORK.md

   - Change Documentation object types to the actual object types.
 Use Alias instead of name in the JS Doc
   - Install jsdoc to check if the documentation is ok.
 And check the View Model jsdoc config object.
   - Remove DOM day elements from the DOM and move everytjin into the VM.

+  - Improve the build process, at this point I have to maintain two examples folders, one using the built code and another with the pre built code.

 OLD:
   - Add Babel to enabled the possibility to use Arrow functions and other ES6 features. - DONE
   - Add prettier extension. - DONE